bberka/my-windows-setup/README.md

 - Create a task script that will keep ThrottleStop running on AC power or not
 - Find a way to install Nvidia App through packages or URL.
 Currently it does not exists in package managers

-# Taskbar

-- Currently using Yasb as bar which i have not yet worked on it to customize my own theme.
-However it can be done easily.
-- Removal of original task bar can be done with forcing current task bar to render as it is in Windows 10.
-Which basically hides it becuase it doesnt work on latest Win 11 versions.
-There might be other ways to do this.
-Just use hide and only works on hover which is good enough.

 # Extras

 - Use SharpKeys to assign Win key to F22 and CapsLock to F23.
-Required due to shortcuts for Flow Launcher and GlazeWM
+Required due to shortcuts for Flow Launcher and Komorebi

 # Note